 survey: a survey done to collect the positional data on a foundation that has been poured and is cured.
 This is done to ensure that the foundation was constructed in the location, and at the elevation, authorized in the plot plan, site plan, or subdivision plan.

-this few types of survey was just sighted to give you a little insight on the different types of land survey. you can also follow these links for information
+These few types of survey were just sighted to give you a little insight on the different types of land survey. you can also follow these links for information

-Precautions to be taken when chaining a farchain during surveying .
+Precautions are to be taken when chaining a far chain during surveying.

 (i) Pull taut chains, tapes or ropes

-(ii) Avoid errors of transporting figures on papers
+(ii) Avoid errors in transporting figures on papers

 (iii) Equipment such as theodolite should be placed on a perfect horizontal plane.

-(iv) All chains, tapes, ropes, etc must be properly allligned before taking measurement.
+(iv) All chains, tapes, ropes, etc must be properly aligned before taking measurements.

-(v) Avoid error of parallax when reading measurements.
+(v) Avoid the error of parallax when reading measurements.